-ONE; Get away from them…..as far as possible.
+ONE: Get away from them…..as far as possible.

-TWO; Don’t absorb the stress, either being forced or offered.
+TWO: Don’t absorb the stress, either being forced or offered.

-Now whatever happens, whether its regarded as good or bad, i automatically say its a blessing, that situation will allow me to step up, use my mind, consider my options and use my strengths in order to evolve.
+Now whatever happens, whether its regarded as good or bad, I automatically say its a blessing, that situation will allow me to step up, use my mind, consider my options and use my strengths in order to evolve.